dhanush-404/linux-foundation/README.md

 ## About

-This project contains my notes, command practice, and simple Bash scripts created while learning Linux.
+This repo contains my notes, command practice, and simple Bash scripts created while learning Linux.

 The goal is to understand Linux by **learning the concept, practicing it locally, and documenting what I learned**.